hydrologie/xhydro/CONTRIBUTING.rst

     See the previous step for more information on resolving conflicts.

 #.
 To prevent unnecessary testing of branches that are not ready for review, the `xhydro` repository is set up to run tests only when a Pull Request has been "approved" by a maintainer.
 Similarly, the notebooks within documentation will only be rebuilt when the Pull Request is "approved", or if the Pull Request makes explicit changes to them.
-As such, additional changes to the Pull Request might required once a maintainer approved the Pull Request to ensure that the tests pass and the documentation can be built.
+As such, additional changes to the Pull Request might be required after the Pull Request is approved to ensure that the tests pass and the documentation can be built.

 #.
 Once your Pull Request has been accepted and merged to the `main` branch, several automated workflows will be triggered: